 January is typically a cold month in Kentucky and we do often see some snow.
-But 42 years ago, our state’s largest city saw the snowiest month on record.
+But 43 years ago, our state’s largest city saw the snowiest month on record.
 January of 1978 was a memorable time for those who lived in this region.
-It brought what many remember as the biggest blizzard in Kentucky, with massive snow drifts, icy conditions, and frigid temperatures.
-Take a look back over four decades ago to one of the worst storms our state has ever seen.
+It brought what many remember as the worst blizzard in Kentucky, with massive snowdrifts, icy conditions, and frigid temperatures.
+Take a look back over four decades ago to the Kentucky Blizzard of 1978, one of the worst storms our state has ever seen.

-News of the blizzard was so crucial that even Captain Kangaroo was interupted.
+News of the worst blizzard in Kentucky was so crucial that even Captain Kangaroo was interrupted.
 Take a look at this news footage from January 1978…

 We haven’t seen a month like January 1978 since that frigid time period.
-Time will tell if the Bluegrass State will see a severe storm like this again.
-Do you remember this as the biggest blizzard in Kentucky?
+Time will tell if the Bluegrass State will see a severe storm like the Kentucky Blizzard of 1978 again.
+Do you remember this as the worst blizzard in Kentucky?
 We’d love to hear about your experiences and memories in the comments!